18O4/18O4/README.md

 <h2>ABOUT ME</h2>

 ### I'm 18O4, an experienced developer.
 I mostly use Python <br>and JavaScript, currently learning Java.
+I am a npc developed in poland
 ---

 <h2>GITHUB STATS</h2>